 Rabbi Brad Artson, in his typically lucid and compelling way of explaining the Torah, takes a phrase from Nehemiah 8:3 as his gateway for explaining kavanah:

 Professor Moshe Greenberg notes in his book, Biblical Prose Prayer, that "early Jewish prayer was a far cry from the rigidity it manifests in modern times as a result of the printing press.
 When the sages ordained obligatory fixed prayers, they did not prescribe the exact wording.
-They prescribed a framework. e.g., the number of blessings comprising each prayer.
-They also prescribed the topic, e.g., the rebuilding of Jerusalem.
+They prescribed a framework (e.g., the number of blessings comprising each prayer0.
+They also prescribed the topic, such as the rebuilding of Jerusalem.
 But they did not prescribe the wording.
 That was left, as a rule, to the pray-er, who filled in the empty lines of the pattern with substance tailored to the situation.
 It fell to the individual to infuse the specific content, according to the circumstances.

 "Praying repeatedly is a way to sustain in one's consciousness the reality of Gods presence.
 Without prayer as a habit, one's realization of the transcendent fades.
 In the absence of an orientation toward the transcendent, mundane concerns take sole possession of the field of consciousness.